 Assignments submitted after the deadline may be penalized with the loss of a grade (e.g.: Ato B+) for each day late.
-In the case of illness, you must submit a doctor's note with your late assignment.
-For any other circumstance that prevents you from submitting your assignment on time, you must provide appropriate documentation to your instructor.
+The presentation must be done on the date assigned unless appropriate documentation showing a valid reason for non-attendance is shown.